 Net Promoter Score calculation

-Once your NPS survey is complete, and you’ve captured the results, you’ll need to do a simple calculation to get your final score.
+Once your NPS survey is complete, and you’ve collated the results, you’ll need to do a simple calculation to get your final score.
+You can do this quickly and easily by using a free NPS calculator like our own, illustrated above, or use a manual calculation to identify your score.

 First of all, you need to identify the numbers for two of the three NPS groups, Detractors and Promoters.